imDMK/DoubleJump/README.md

 [Here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Particle.html) you have a list of all (The description indicates the data).

 # API
-To start using API you have to include doublejump-api jar to your libraries or use:
+To start using API you have to include a double-jump-API jar to your libraries or use:
 ### Maven
 ```xml
   <repositories>